qouteall/imm_ptl_wiki_copy/Portals.md

 It can only link to the obsidian frame that has the exact same shape and orientation.

 ### Mode : `adaptive`
-It can link to the obsidian frame that has a compatible shape.
-It can link to the rotated and scaled obsidian frame.
-And the generated portal will have the corresponding rotation and scale transformations.
+It can link to the frame that can be compatible with rotation and scale transformations applied.

 ### Mode : `vanilla`
 Does not change vanilla nether portal functionality.

 ## End Portals
-After installing this mod, existing end portals will not be changed.

 This mod has 4 end portal types: `normal`, `toObsidianPlatform`, `scaledView`, and `vanilla`.